 Location and types of property

-To explain why information provided by mortgage can be misleading, or incomplete, let us start with giving you a crash course in the skills and knowledge needed by a real estate buyers agents in order to provide any property valuation / appraisal and location advice.
+To explain why information provided by mortgage can be misleading, or incomplete, let us start with giving you an understanding of the skills, knowledge and information needed by a real estate buyers agents before they can provide property valuation / appraisal and location advice relevant to you.

 How do Real Estate Professionals Appraise the Property Valuation?